 Of course you can replicate a meaty sausage casserole recipe just by swapping in vegan sausages.
 So why do we need this recipe?

 Well, in a meaty sausage casserole you’d have all the fat of your sausages adding extra flavour and richness into the casserole.
-Vegan sausages are drier and not fatty.
+Vegan sausages can be drier and not so fatty.
 A straight swap for vegan sausages would be fine, but I like to overcompensate for the loss of any flavour source.

 First, roasting the vegetables!
 We get more depth of flavour overall this way, and the tasty olive oil they roast in stays in the casserole too.